AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_web.md

         .... })
     ```

-Refer to [EventHandlerType](./API%20Reference/im_ts/v1.0.1/interfaces/TYPS.EvevtHandlerType.EventHandlerType.html) for the complete callback events you can add.
+Refer to [EventHandlerType](./API%20Reference/im_ts/v1.0.1/interfaces/TYPS.EvevtHandlerType.EventHandlerType.html) for the complete list of callback events you can add.

 ## Reference